Nasdaq combines global data and index businesses

 “Combining these business areas allows us to better take advantage of the sweet spot they inherently both share: distribution of data and the delivery of innovative products that provide market insight and transparency,” Bob Greifeld, Nasdaq’s chief executive, said in a statement.

 He said Nasdaq’s goal is to become one of the top information providers in the global financial services industry.
-Competitors in that area include SunGard and Fidessa.
+Competitors in that area include SunGard and Fidessa (FDSA.L).

 Boosting relatively stable technology- and information-based revenues has become more of a focus in the exchange industry as equity trading volumes hover around multi-year lows.